thesoul214/typescript-cheatsheet/README.md

   render(<App />, rootElement);
 ```

-And that's it!
+And that"s it!
 A couple of things are worth pointing out:

 - Did you notice how `useThrottled` returns a function similar to `useCallback`, but with extra functionality, yet still following the new paradigm?
 - Did you also notice how `useScrollCallback` handles side-effects only, similar to `useEffect` without a dependency list?

 The key to creating custom hooks is to keep them as consistent as possible with the new functional mindset the React team is pushing, keep that in mind!

-Here's the example hosted in CodeSandbox of the hooks shown above, with a few more functionalities to play around with them.
+Here"s the example hosted in CodeSandbox of the hooks shown above, with a few more functionalities to play around with them.
 Feel free to fork it as well.

 [![Custom Hooks example](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/custom-hooks-example-68n7l?fontsize=14)